Battle of Dresden: 26 August

+27 August

-After being reinforced overnight with Victor's II Corps, Marmont's VI Corps and the Guard Cavalry, Napoleon attacked the following morning on 27 August in a steady rain, destroyed the allied left flank, and won an impressive tactical victory.
-The flooded Weisseritz cut off a large portion the left wing of the Allied army, commanded by Johann von Klenau and Ignaz Gyulai, from the Coalition's main body in the center.
+After being reinforced overnight with Victor's II Corps, Marmont's VI Corps and the Guard Cavalry, Napoleon attacked the following morning on 27 August in a steady rain, destroyed the coalition left flank, and won an impressive tactical victory.
+The flooded Weisseritz cut off a large portion the left wing of the Coalition army, commanded by Johann von Klenau and Ignaz Gyulai, from the Coalition's main body in the center.
 Marshal Joachim Murat took advantage of this isolation and inflicted heavy losses on the Austrians.
 A French participant observed, "Murat.... cut off from the Austrian army Klenau's corps, hurling himself upon it at the head of the carabineers and cuirassiers. ....
 Nearly all his [Klenau's] battalions were compelled to lay down their arms, and two other divisions of infantry shared their fate."
 Of Klenau's force, Lieutenant Field Marshal Joseph, Baron von Mesko de Felsö-Kubiny's division of five infantry regiments was surrounded and captured by Murat's cavalry, which amounted to approximately 13,000 men, and 15 colours.
 Mesko was wounded, and retired the following year.
 Gyulai's divisions also suffered serious losses when they were attacked by Murat's cavalry supported by Victor's II Corps during a rainstorm.
 With damp flints and powder, their muskets would not fire and many battalions became an easy prey to the French cuirassiers and dragoons.

-As the allied left wing was being disintegrated, the French attacked on the allied right wing with Ney, Mortier and Saint-Cyr.
+As the coalition left wing was being disintegrated, the French attacked on the coalition right wing with Ney, Mortier and Saint-Cyr.
 Despite desperate charges by the Russian and Prussian cavalry, this flank was also driven back.
 The French center was held by Marmont's VI Corps but the center was largely limited to an artillery duel.
-By about 5:00pm, the entire allied force had to slowly pull back even though Schwarzenberg's powerful reserves had not been committed.
+By about 5:00pm, the entire coalition force had to slowly pull back even though Schwarzenberg's powerful reserves had not been committed.
 That night, the Coalition decided that they have had enough and quietly withdrew south.
 Napoleon did not realize that they had left until the following morning.

 An effective rear-guard and the weather allowed Schwarzenberg to withdraw and escape any attempt of encirclement or pursuit.
 The Coalition had lost some 38,000 men and 40 guns.
 French casualties totaled around 10,000.
 Some of Napoleon's officers noted he was "suffering from a violent colic, which had been brought on by the cold rain, to which he had been exposed during the whole 2nd day of the battle."